Updated: 28th January 2021

-Should we have something a bit more interesting to describe a 'group of beekeepers' than just 'beekeeping association'?
+Should we have something a bit more interesting to describe a 'group of beekeepers' (or - 'collective noun') than just 'beekeeping association'?
 After all, beekeeping is an interesting hobby, and bees are ....well....amazing!

 Yes, I know there are beekeeping groups in countries all over the world, with different names other than 'associations', and some of them doing very different things from merely beekeeping.
 There's Bees for Development, IBRA - the International Bee Research Association and so on.